 Hesterglock Press is co-run by Sarer Scotthorne & Bob Modem // Paul Hawkins.
 We started in 2013, publishing themed, pocket-sized poetry anthologies under the name of Boscombe Revolution, as well as hand-made pamphlets of flash fiction and poetry.
 In 2016 we began to use print-on-demand services, which enabled us to start publishing books (without any start-up capital or other middle-class finance model(s)), publishing mainly experimental/innovative poetry.

-We have 15 more books `& 2 more anthologies scheduled to publish over the next 8 months.
+We have 15 more books & an anthology scheduled to publish over the next 12 months.

-Canadian editor, publisher & prolific poet Rob Mclennan recently asked my to describe my small press writing day.
+Canadian editor, publisher & prolific poet Rob Mclennan recently asked Paul to describe his small press writing day.
 You can read it here

 We've organised many readings, book launches, literature events and co-curate (along with Sad Press & Moot Press) ANATHEMA, a monthly series of experimental poetry/writing events in Bristol and further afield.

-So . . . we make positive links between non-profit & literary / political worth, as opposed to predominant corporate, capitalist values of financial return/profit/monetary worth.
+We make positive links between non-profit & literary / artistic / political worth, as opposed to predominant corporate, capitalist values of financial return/profit/monetary worth.

 In April '18 we started up a new imprint, Prote(s)xt, to reflect some new ideas.
 To experiment with a different model.